HappieEE123/Project_310/README.md

 ## Tech Stack
 - Front End: Ionic + React
 - Backend: Python Fast API, Node.js for crash detector, bash for logging.
+- ML: TensorFlow was used to built the model, numpy and Pillow was used to process the data
 - Database: MySQL.